Category Archives: Serbian/Yugoslav Royals

 Meanwhile, in Serbia, which had become a kingdom in 1882 under the House of Obrenović, a group of army officers who supported Peter’s rival House of Karađorđević led a coup d’état known as The May Coup in which King Alexander I and Queen Draga of the House of Obrenović were brutally assassinated.
 The assassination resulted in the extinction of the House of Obrenović.
 Prince Peter Karađorđević was then proclaimed the new King of Serbia.
 In Geneva at the time, Peter returned to Serbia and on June 15, was formally elected King by the Serbian parliament.
 He was crowned at St. Michael’s Cathedral on September 21, 1904.

-King Peter’s reign saw Austria’s annexation of Bosnia and Herzegovina, as well as the First and Second Balkan Wars in 1912 and 1913.
-But the worst was yet to come.
-With his health deteriorating, on June 24, 1914, King Peter transferred most of his royal prerogatives to his son, Crown Prince Alexander.
+King Peter’s reign saw Austria’s annexation of Bosnia and Herzegovina and the First and Second Balkan Wars in 1912 and 1913.
+With his health deteriorating, on June 24, 1914, King Peter transferred most of his royal prerogatives to his son Crown Prince Alexander.
 Just days later, Archduke Franz Ferdinand of Austria was assassinated, sparking events that quickly led to World War I when Austria declared war on Serbia on July 28.

 King Peter I died on August 16, 1921, in Belgrade, Kingdom of Serbia, at the age of 77.
 He is buried in St. George’s Church, Oplenac.